RadekSimkanic/Linux-SDM-Downloader/README.md

 Next step after successful process for unpacking SDM package is unpacking via [xSDM](https://github.com/v3l0c1r4pt0r/xSDM).

 ## News
+22-06-2016
+- Version 1.1.0
+- Eliminating the use of beautifulsoup.
+Prerequisities only Lxml.
+- New error information about expiry to download file.

 28-10-2015:
 - Version 1.0.0
 - Enable downloading also ISO files (and maybe others files) via .SDX